salcedoe/MtMdocs/docs/dataProcessing/HypTesting.md

 ![Hey Girl Meme Fail to Reject](images/Hey-Girl-Meme-I-fail-to-reject-you.png){ width="450"}

 !!! warning "Correcting p-values"
     If you are thinking that `5%` is actually not that unlikely, then you would be right.
 Five out of a hundred times is also one out of twenty times and that happens more often than you would think.
 If you are doing a lot of hypotheses testing, then you may need to adjust your p-value to take this into consideration.
-For example, if you are testing twenty different things using a `0.05` p-value, one of things you are testing may just randomly fall below the p-value criteria because thats how randomness works.
-There are many ways to adjust the p-value depending on the number of sample comparisons, including the [Bonferonni correction](https://en.wikipedia.org/wiki/Bonferroni_correction){target="_blank"} or the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate){target="_blank"}.
+For example, if you are testing twenty different things using a `0.05` p-value, one of things you are testing may just randomly fall below the p-value criteria because that's how randomness works.
+There are many ways to adjust the p-value depending on the number of sample comparisons, including the [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction){target="_blank"} or the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate){target="_blank"}.
 Talk to a Doctor if you feel you need to correct your p-value.

 ## The dark side of the p-value